 ** Endurance-based games like Polar Push, Crate Crush, and Tank Wars generally just have all three computer players gang up on you.

-** In Crash Dash, although the AI can't actively gang up against you, they still will ''only'' use weapons on you.
+** In Crash Dash, although the AI can't actively gang up against you, they still will ''only'' use weapons (or the booster dash) on you.
 This goes for the Pogo Pandemonium levels as well.

 ** Something to note, though, that in some games this can actually end up backfiring against their favor.
 In the first two Tank Wars games, for example, they will still target the human even at opposing corners, and will shoot their weapon which will cause it to hit them in the face because they're facing a wall.
 In Pogo Padlock, this puts them at a disadvantage because they end up never stealing squares from each other.